MKLab-ITI/pygrank/README.md

     ... # run your pygrank code here
 ```

-If you do nothing, everything runs on top of `numpy` (currently, this
+Otherwise, everything runs on top of `numpy` (this
 is faster for forward passes).
+Node ranking algorithms
-The library's algorithms can be defined before contexts and only
+can be defined outside contexts.
-be called inside them.
-You can also use the simpler
-`pg.load_backend("tensorflow")` to switch to a specific backend
-if you want to avoid contexts.

 # :zap: Quickstart
-Before looking at the library's details, we show a fully functional
+Before looking at details, here is fully functional
-pipeline that can rank the importance of a node in relation to
+pipeline that scores the importance of a node in relation to
 a list of "seed" nodes within a graph's structure:

 ```python